iLab247/startHere/README.md

-# iLab247 - the next generation lab
+# iLab247 - the next generation learning environment

 ## Introduction

 Welcome to iLab247.  iLab247 provides guidance on two major things:

-1. Code repos for Research topics
+1. Code repos for learning topics
-2. Tech stacks for Research & Development
+2. Tech stacks for Learning & Development

 You have built in tech stacks for: